-Legal Standard A vehicle and its occupants may be detained if: You can articulate facts and circumstances that would lead a reasonable officer to believe that one of the occupants has been, is, or is about to be, involved in criminal activity; Once the stop is made, you must diligently pursue a means of investigation that will confirm or dispel your suspicions; If your suspicions are dispelled, the occupants must be immediately released or the stop converted into a consensual encounter.
+A vehic Legal Standard cle and its occupants may be detained if: You can articulate facts and circumstances that would lead a reasonable officer to believe that one of the occupants has been, is, or is about to be, involved in criminal activity ; Once the stop is made, you must diligently pursue a means of investigation that will confirm or dispel your suspicions; If your suspicions are dispelled , the occupants must be immediately released or the stop converted into a consensual encounter.

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.